Zukurai-Kushal/bouldering-tracker/README.md

 # Bouldering Tracker Web Application

 This project is a multi-user web application designed for bouldering enthusiasts to log and track their climbs.
 Users can record detailed information about each climb, including grade, features, location, and personal notes.
 The app supports grade conversion between V scale and Font scale, mobile responsiveness, and optional sharing of climbs.

-It also includes analytics for skill progression based on climb features.
+*Future plan: Analytics for skill progression based on climb features and performance.

 ## Features
 - **User Authentication**: Secure login and registration.